The Learner Course

 Tutored by Heather Platt

-The new course at Windjammers started in September 2016 for absolute beginners, with the focus on encouraging people into playing brass, double-reed and percussion instruments, however other players are also welcome!
-The group are heading into their second year of three in September 2017
+The new course starts on Friday 15th September 2023 for absolute beginners, with the focus on encouraging people into playing brass, double-reed and percussion instruments, however other players are also welcome!

 Where We Rehearse